Mark Kopec Now

 The medical staff must try to stop pre-term labor to avoid a premature birth.
 Tocolytic medicine can avert a premature birth.
 Once stopped, reduced activity and bed rest may be required to prevent recurrence.

-In addition, infection can cause pre-term labor.
+In addition, infections can cause pre-term labor.
 Treatment with antibiotics can terminate it and heal the condition.

 NICU